American-Institutes-for-Research/EdSurvey_A_Users_Guide/09-analysis-outside-of-EdSurvey.Rmd

 Last edited: July 2023

 **Suggested Citation**<br></br>
-Lee, M. Introduction.
+Lee, M. Analysis Outside EdSurvey.
 In Bailey, P. and Zhang, T. (eds.), _Analyzing NCES Data Using EdSurvey: A User's Guide_.

 `EdSurvey` gives users functions to efficiently analyze education survey data.
 Although `EdSurvey` allows for rudimentary data manipulation and analysis, this chapter will discuss how to integrate other R packages into `EdSurvey`.
 As this chapter will demonstrate, this functionality is especially useful for data processing and manipulation in popular R packages such as `dplyr`.